garylirocks/quickrefs/azure-compute.markdown

   - Use UDR on the VM's subnet to route traffic to the NVA
 - Implicit pubic IP
   - Going to be retired
+  - Could be disabled now by setting `defaultOutboundAccess = false` while creating a subnet

 ### Updating